 FR3D

-In order to carry out motif searches, we use FR3D to annotate RNA-containing 3D structure files with basepairs, stacking, and base-backbone interactions.
+In order to carry out motif searches, we use FR3D to annotate RNA-containing 3D structure files with basepairs, stacking, base-backbone interactions, and more.
 FR3D annotations of all RNA-containing PDB files are available from the Structure Atlas at the BGSU RNA group website.
-The Matlab/Octave code can be used to annotate pairwise interactions as well.
-Python code for annotation of pairwise interactions is being developed actively in 2022.

-You may also be interested in the RNA Basepair Catalog hosted at NDB and the FR3D Base-Phosphate Catalog.
+You may also be interested in the RNA Basepair Catalog hosted at NDB and the RNA Base-Phosphate Catalog.

 Papers to cite: